MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/configure-authentication.md

 1. [Configure an SPN for the gateway service account](/power-bi/connect-data/service-gateway-sso-kerberos#configure-an-spn-for-the-gateway-service-account).
 A domain  administrator uses the [Setspn tool](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc731241(v=ws.11)) that comes with Windows to enable delegation.

 1. [Adjust communication settings for the gateway](/data-integration/gateway/service-gateway-communication).
-Enable outbound Entra (Azure) connections and review your firewall and port setups to ensure communication.
+Enable outbound Microsoft Entra ID connections and review your firewall and port setups to ensure communication.

 1. [Configure for standard Kerberos constrained delegation](/power-bi/connect-data/service-gateway-sso-kerberos#option-a-standard-kerberos-constrained-delegation).
-A domain administrator is required to configure a domain account for a service and it restricts the account to run on a single domain.
+As a domain administrator, configure a domain account for a service so it restricts the account to run on a single domain.

 1. [Grant the gateway service account local policy rights on the gateway machine](/power-bi/connect-data/service-gateway-sso-kerberos#step-6-grant-the-gateway-service-account-local-policy-rights-on-the-gateway-machine).